 As with Point & Figure charts, Kagi charts are based strictly on price action and ignore time.
 According to Steve Nison, author of Beyond Candlesticks, Kagi charts were invented in the late 19th century in Japan.
-Instead of X-Columns and O-Columns, Kagi charts are simply line charts that change direction when prices move a required amount.
+Instead of X-Columns and O-Columns, Kagi charts are simply line charts that change direction when prices move by a required amount.
 There is also the added aspect of yin and yang as the lines change thickness when prices break above a prior high or below a prior low.

 The reversal amount is the minimum price change required for the Kagi line to reverse direction.
 Let's start with an example using a close-only chart for the S&P 500 and a 20 point reversal amount.
 If the Kagi line is rising and the S&P 500 reaches 1951, the Kagi line will not reverse until the S&P 500 declines to 1931 or lower (20 or more points).
 Conversely, if the Kagi line is falling and the S&P 500 declines to 1900, the Kagi line will not reverse until the S&P 500 advances to 1920 or higher (20 or more points).
 The example below shows the upside reversals with green arrows and the downside reversals with red arrows.
 The last Kagi value (1951.27) is marked with the y-axis label.
 The S&P 500, however, is currently at 1943.89, which is below the high of the Kagi line.
 Again, the Kagi line will not reverse until the index moves below 1931 (20 points).